-5.2.7.2.9 Overall Perception about the TSEL Power Plant
+5.2.7.2.9 Overall Perception about the Existing Power Plant

-All of the respondents have a positive perception about the TSEL power plant.
-They express the opinion that the power plant is a national asset and support to meet the electricity demand.
+Almost all the people know about the project to be implemented.
+All of the respondents have a positive perception about the power plant.
+They express their opinion that the power plant is a national asset and support to meet our electricity demand.
 Positive expectations of the surveyed household are primarily with respect to overall development in the area, medical facilities, improved road facilities and employment opportunity for the local people.